Is It Hard to Become a Certified Personal Trainer?

 Dubious certification organizations are, generally, not worth very much.
 Investing a little bit of time in researching the various organizations reveals which organizations and certificates are viable and which ones aren’t.

 Look into all the prerequisites for a particular certifying agency.
-A major organization will most likely have minimum age, educational, and CPR/AED certification requirements.
+A major organization will most likely have minimum requirements for age, education, and CPR/AED certification.

 Studying the Main Book

 All personal training certification programs detail important material in a textbook.
 The textbook may be massive.
 Training prospects must study the textbook thoroughly.
 Rushing to memorize the material in the textbook probably won’t help you pass the test.
 Invest a decent amount of time to gain familiarity slowly, and absorb the material in the various chapters.